GD-DSir/Habit_Tracker/README.md

     This pop-up is displayed if a weekly habits is logged within 6d of the previous log.
 - Button 2: Open Habit Menu

+  Clicking Button 2 will replace the buttons on the menu pane with 3 new buttons:
+  - Button 1: Modify a Habit

+    Clicking Button 1 will replace the buttons on the menu pane with a scrollable list of buttons with habit names.
+Clicking on the name of habit to modify will replace the add function with the modify function.
+    Using the edit function on input pane (edit pane):

+    The edit pane consists of the following elements:
+    - Entry box to input new habit name.
+    - Radiobuttons to select habit frequency.
+    - Radiobuttons to select the completion state of the habit.
+    - Add button to add habit with specified properties.

+    The complete function is used to add habits that are not complete at time of adding.
+The habits will be added to list of habits allowing users to be reminded of the habit regardless of completion.
+    The main use for this is to add a habit that might be forgotten if not added at the time of think about it, usefull for those who are forgetfull.

+The Add button is only clickable if all fields are filled.
+  - Button 2: Remove a Habit
+  - Button 3: Return
+  When confirmed one of 3 pop-ups will be displayed:
 - Button 3: View Additional Stats